fergustaylor/fergustaylor.github.io/_site/content/post/post7.md

 menu = ""
 tags = []
-title = "openprescribingR Plots"
+title = "openprescribingR Plots" header_image = "/images/thumbs/07.jpg"
+description = "Made a package to return a set of default plots based on my openprescribingR import tool."
 +++

 Made a new package to return a set of default plots based on my openprescribingR import tool.